Bath salts: Bath fizzies

 Bath fizzies are material products designed to effervesce in bathwater.
 They come in the form of amorphous grains of homogeneous mixture, packaged in a box, jar, or envelope; single-use envelopes of mixed powders; and solid boluses of homogeneous or inhomogeneous mixture called bath bombs.
 Bath fizzies are a form of bath salts in that the products of their use include a salt solution in addition to the carbon dioxide bubbles which are their definitive feature.
 Their ingredients must include one or more acid(s) and one or more water-soluble bicarbonate, sesquicarbonate, and/or carbonate.
 In addition they commonly include coloring, fragrance, and/or other water-soluble, water-dispersible, and/or volatile ingredients for esthetic, cosmetic, or skin soothing purposes.
 This principle of effervescing while releasing other ingredients is the same that has been used by tableted products for children to produce their own carbonated beverages.

-Fake products used to disguise drugs
+As treatment

+Even though bath additives containing emollient are sometimes suggested for the treatment atopic dermatitis, their use does not provide any benefits for the symptoms.